 - (a) Full-Time Employee.
 A full-time employee is an employee whose employment is for a period of indefinite duration and who is regularly scheduled to work eighty-four (84) or more hours per bi-weekly pay period. - (b) References to Gender.
-Unless the context indicates otherwise, wherever the male gender is used it shall be construed to include both male and female employees. - (c) References to Commander.
+Unless the contract indicates otherwise, all references to employees or officers in this Agreement shall include male and female employees, and wherever the male gender is used it shall be construed to include both male and female employees. - (c) References to Commander.
 All references to Commander shall be construed to mean Public Safety Commander.